 PLEASE READ THE RULES AND GUIDELINES

-Carmarthen Bay Film Festival has gone from strength to strength over the years.From our first festival in 2012, we have gone from 35 submissions to well over 500 for our 2017 festival.
+Carmarthen Bay Film Festival has gone from strength to strength over the years.From our first festival in 2012, we have gone from 35 submissions to well over 650from 52 different countries for our 2018 festival.
 Not only have the submissions increased over the years but the number of filmmakers and festival patrons attending has as well.

 More details about our Festival Directors and Patrons will be added shortly